Maple Leafs hand Sabres eighth straight loss; Marner extends point streak to 12 games

 Buffalo got one back on a power play at 10:01 of the second off a Tuch deflection for the winger's ninth before Murray, who picked up his first home victory in blue and white, held the fort on another Sabres man advantage.

-Nylander restored Toronto's three-goal at 14:50 on a power play when he swept home his ninth from the crease and added another on a breakaway at 10:37 of the third to make it 5-1.
+Nylander restored Toronto's three-goal edge at 14:50 on a power play when he swept home his ninth from the crease and added another on a breakaway at 10:37 of the third to make it 5-1 on a sweet Tavares aerial feed.

+"Unreal," Nylander said.
+"Saw the space and hoped that he would flip it."

-Mittelstadt rounded out the scoring with his fifth on a power play at 15:07.
+Mittelstadt rounded out the scoring with his fifth on a power play at 15:07 on a night where Buffalo offered little when the game was within reach.

 POWER'S PLAY

-Sabres rookie defenceman Owen Power entered with eight assists in 17 games as the top pick at the 2021 draft navigates his first full NHL season.
+Sabres rookie defenceman Owen Power has nine assists in 18 games as the top pick at the 2021 draft navigates his first full NHL season.

 The Mississauga, Ont., native said following Saturday's morning skate his biggest eye-openers have been the travel and congested schedule after suiting up roughly twice a week in the USHL and NCAA the last four years.

-Sabres head coach Don Granato, who has Power on the first defence pair alongside Rasmus Dahlin, said the 19-year-old is like a sponge.
+Granato, who has Power on the top defence pair alongside Rasmus Dahlin, said the 19-year-old is like a sponge.

 UP NEXT